darbeiter/Tinder-Clone/README.md

-# Project Title
+# Tinder-Clone

-This is a Tinder-Clone Project.
+Connect and Date with the help of the flame.
-Tinder is a Dating platform with many functionalites i try to build on my own.
+Tinder is a Dating platform with many functionalites such as: Swipe, Chat, Match and so on.

+I'm building this Project on my own and I'll try to Update this Project once in a while.

 ## Badges